 These blueprints were not updated after the system was installed and

-in some cases were not accurate.
+in some cases are not accurate.
 It seemed prudent to have trained

 professionals with the appropriate sophisticated equipment to perform

 this work for ICWHA.
-Additionally, a locating services can provide
+Additionally, a locating service can provide

 other services to help protect the ICWHA water system that would be